 - before surgery or radiotherapy to try to shrink the tumour before treatment

-- after surgery to reduce the risk of your cancer coming back
+- after surgery to reduce the risk of the cancer coming back.

 The main chemotherapy drugs used are: